fsaudm/NeuralNet_NumPy/README.md

 - **NumPy**: Used for matrix operations and core numerical computations.
 - **Pandas**: Used exclusively for loading and preprocessing the MNIST dataset.

+**Note**
+For 2-D arrays, np.dot performs matrix multiplication.
+To be more readable and explicit:
+- **np.matmul()** is used for matrix multiplication
+- "*" is used for element-wise multiplication

+---

 ### Visualization
 - **Matplotlib**: Used for plotting images and graphs.